PERSONNEL PROCEDURES FOR UC IRVINE STAFF MEMBERS

 - Identify possible reasonable accommodations.

-- Transfer of non-essential job functions to another employee
+Job restructuring (e.g. transfer of non-essential job functions to another

 - Ergonomic adjustments

 - Assistive devices